GrahamDumpleton-abandoned/mod_wsgi-docs/installation-guides/building-from-source-code.rst

 Python Requirements
 -------------------

 And Python 2.X version from Python 2.3 onwards can be used.
-Python 3.0 and later will only be able be used with mod_wsgi 3.0 when released.
+Python 3.1 and later can be used with mod_wsgi 3.0 or later.

-The version of Python being used must have been compiled with support for threading.
+The version of Python being used must have been compiled with support for threading even if you intend to only run mod_wsgi with prefork MPM or a single thread daemon mode configuration.

 On Linux systems, if Python has been installed from a package repository, you must have installed the corresponding Python "dev" package as well.